Apply for a Community Capital Works Grant

 - reimbursement for volunteer labour contributing to the project.

-Volunteer labour contributions may be included but cannot be any work that is trades work or classed as "high risk work" (including all work that requires a licensed tradesperson, for example plumbing, electrical).
+Volunteer labour contributions may be included but cannot be used for any work that is trades work or classed as "high risk work" (including all work that requires a licensed tradesperson, for example plumbing, electrical).

 If a commercial builder or qualified contractor is engaged to do work related to the project in an in-kind capacity, the quoted value of this will not be considered within the total project cost for the purposes of calculating the value of the grant.

 All applications will be assessed against the following priorities: